01 / threat model

 Anonymisation

 Three relays.
 Traffic encrypted between each one.
 No single relay knows both who you are and what you're requesting.
-Right tool when you actually need network-level anonymity rather than just ISP privacy.
+Right tool when you actually need network-level anonymity.
 Slow by design.
-Use it when you need it.
+Exit nodes can be operated by adversaries -- anonymity is probabilistic.

 3-hoponion routingfree